AZ Speaks Catalog – Speakers 2024-2025

 Contact Infopoetryphd@outlook.com

-Disruption, Subversion, & Agency: A Brief History of Zines (virtual only)
+Disruption, Subversion, & Agency: A Brief History of Zines (virtual only/limited in-person)

 This presentation explores the origins of zine culture – self-published, hand-bound, small- circulation publications that gave voice to historically marginalized populations – beginning with the fascicles of Emily Dickinson and the Little Magazines of the early 20th century, continuing through the Mimeo Poets of the mid-century to the punk phenomenon of the Riot Grrrls in the 90s.
 The presentation includes a DIY zine-making tutorial during which attendees will learn how to create their own micro-zines.